An ode to Gary Lineker at Barcelona: King of El Clasico and almost-legend

 “When your club tells you they’ve accepted a bid, you take that as a sign you’re not wanted.
 The opportunity to join a club like Barcelona comes along once in a lifetime, so I had to take it.”

 Kendall adapted his Toffees team to be less dependent on such an out-and-out goalscorer.
-They reclaimed the title from their Merseyside rivals while Lineker was quickly adapting to life in Catalunya.
+They reclaimed the title from their Merseyside rivals while Lineker was quickly settling in to life in Catalunya.

 Unlike some other Brits abroad, including less successful team-mate Mark Hughes, Lineker fully embraced the local culture and made a concerted effort to learn the language fluently.